docknetwork/planning/rfc/0000-template.md

 *This document is a written proposal of some future effort.*

-*The italicised items should be deleted or commented out before submission.*
+*The italicized items should be deleted or commented out before submission.*

 *If a section has no content, simply write "None", "Unspecified" or "NA".*